cwoodruff/book-aspnet-htmx/Chapter21/chapter21.md

 ---
 order: 10
 icon: stack
-label: Chap 21 - Performance Optimization
+label: Chap 21 - Building a Dashboard with htmx
 meta:
-title: "Performance Optimization"
+title: "Building a Dashboard with htmx"
 visibility: protected
 ---
-# Performance Optimization
+# Building a Dashboard with htmx